2026 AOMORI NEBUTA MATSURI

 NAGAOKA FIERWORKS

-The Aomori Nebuta Festival is one of Japan's most famous summer festivals, held in Aomori Prefecture, located in the north of Honshu.
+The Aomori Nebuta Festival, one of Japan's most famous summer festivals, is held in Aomori Prefecture, located in the northern part of Japan's main island, Honshu.

-This festival takes place at night, and giant lanterns float up in the city at night, while dancers called haneto parade through the town shouting chants, creating a fantastical and passionate atmosphere.
+This festival, held at night, features giant lanterns illuminating the city streets, and dancers called "Haneto" parade through the town chanting, creating a fantastical atmosphere and a vibrant energy.

-Don't worry, your English guide will give you a lesson on how to wear the costumes and how to participate in the festival!
+Don't worry, an English-speaking guide will explain how to wear the costumes and how to participate in the festival!

 Recommended points of the plan